rbundock/rbundock.github.io/_blog/why-your-business-needs-an-online-customer-portal.md

 ![{{ page.title }}]({{ page.image }})why-your-business-needs-an-online-customer-portal

-# Why your business needs an online customer portal
 These days, in a world that is rapidly changing and is moving towards full automation and technological self-sufficiency everything evolves.
 Technologies change almost on a daily basis and sometimes customers have to adapt to the innovations or they will fall off the digital rollercoaster.
 But in most cases it is the exact opposite, the product must fit the customer needs and evolve with them.
 It concerns almost all industries, goods and services.
 It is the same with customer service.
 The expectations change with generations, habits and norms.

 Self-service support has become usual in many companies and now customers demand that form of service.
 Data gathered by Capterra in 2016 revealed that 75% of customers want to solve product or service issues on their own without having to rely on an agent or manual customer service through telephone or email.
 The best way to help them find a self-service way to solve their problems is through an online customer portal.